2016 Big West Conference women's soccer tournament

-The 2016 Big West Conference women's soccer tournament is the postseason women's soccer tournament for the Big West Conference to be held from November 3 to 6, 2016.
-The three match tournament will be held at George Allen Field in Long Beach, California.
-The four team single-elimination tournament will consist of two rounds based on seeding from regular season conference play.
-The Cal State Fullerton Titans are the three-time defending tournament champions after defeating the Long Beach State 49ers 1–0 in the championship match in 2015.
+The 2016 Big West Conference women's soccer tournament is the postseason women's soccer tournament for the Big West Conference held from November 3 to 6, 2016.
+The three match tournament was held at George Allen Field in Long Beach, California.
+The four team single-elimination tournament consisted of two rounds based on seeding from regular season conference play.
+The Cal State Fullerton Titans were the three-time defending tournament champions after defeating the Long Beach State 49ers 1–0 in the championship match in 2015.